hashicorp/terraform-provider-aws/website/docs/r/ebs_snapshot.html.markdown

 * `volume_id` - (Required) The Volume ID of which to make a snapshot.
 * `description` - (Optional) A description of what the snapshot is.
+* `outpost_arn` - (Optional) The Amazon Resource Name (ARN) of the Outpost on which to create a local snapshot.
+* `storage_tier` - (Optional) The name of the storage tier.
+Valid values are `archive` and `standard`.
+Default value is `standard`.
+* `permenent_restore` - (Optional) Indicates whether to permanently restore an archived snapshot.
+* `temporary_restore_days` - (Optional) Specifies the number of days for which to temporarily restore an archived snapshot.
+Required for temporary restores only.
+The snapshot will be automatically re-archived after this period.
 * `tags` - (Optional) A map of tags to assign to the snapshot.
 If configured with a provider [`default_tags` configuration block](https://www.terraform.io/docs/providers/aws/index.html#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.

 ### Timeouts